caleorourke/skim/CONTRIBUTING.md

 Got issues?
 Here are some suggestions to help guide you through escalating it to me.

-#### Search issues already on GitHub
+#### Search issues already in GitHub

-All issues are bagged and tagged on GitHub.
+All issues are bagged and tagged in GitHub.
 Click <a href="http://github.com/caleorourke/ferris/issues" target="_blank">Search</a> and make sure your issue hasn't already been reported.

 #### Provide information about your setup